nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 Please note that when registering SMP with SML, the externally visible address and hostname have to be used, i.e., the address and hostname of reverse proxy, not address and hostname of SMP.

+### 2.12 Log files

+The SMP application log files are located in the `/var/log/harmony-smp/` directory.

 ## 3 Version Upgrade